MarkJelic/TEC-1G/TEC-Deck/Graphical_LCD/readme.md

 As seen in the video made by Brian Chiha, the TEC-Deck Card for the Graphical LCD will be released in conjunction with the TEC-1G.

+## Errata - Garbled Screen?
+If you get a garbled screen on firing the GLCD up, have a read of [this easy fix](./errata.md).

 ## Assembly Instructions

-If you have purchased the GLCD Kit and want to know how best to put it together, follow these Instructions.
+If you have purchased the GLCD Kit and want to know how best to put it together, [follow these Instructions](./Assembly/readme.md).

 ## LCD Screens
 There are a few variants of these LCD screens, but all typically use the [ST7920](./ST7920.pdf) LCD Controller.
 The LCD Screen that is used is the [QC12864B](./QC12864B.pdf).
 This screen has two ST7921 Panels (128 x 32) stacked one above the other.